 amateur sleuthing; her son the resident tech geek who helps his mother with all things technology; and her daughter who only recently began working in the antique shop.
 On the family front, both kids get a cute story; a school dance and a roaring 20’s dress, which might not add to the mystery yet certainly makes things cute.
 The cast seems to enjoy their roles and as a result makes

 things fun, interesting for us.
 Though I do think I like the actor who plays Jennifer’s husband a teeny, tiny bit more from the first movie.
 Regardless, the genuine family scenes are sweet and well scripted.

 Then there is the mystery.
-Naturally, it’s fun with a bit of historical implications thrown in as part of the crime-solving techniques Jennifer employs.
+Naturally, it’s fun with a bit of historical implications as part of the crime-solving techniques Jennifer employs.
 Drawing things to a close, this is an entertaining way to spend an evening.
-Considering the kind of week it’s been like here (dreary and rainy!), this is the perfect night-in, curled-up-in-your-favorite-fuzzy-sweater kind of TV movie.
-If you liked some of the previous efforts Hallmark put into their mystery franchises, you’ll want to set a reminder for this little cozy mystery.
-It has enough to tease us into a guessing game without asking us to be overwhelmed by an overabundance of clues.
+Considering the kind of week it’s been here (dreary and rainy!), this is the perfect night-in kind of TV movie.
+If you like some of the previous efforts Hallmark put into their mystery franchises, you’ll want to set a reminder for this little cozy mystery.
+It has enough to tease us into a guessing game without overwhelming us with too many clues. garage sale mystery: the deadly room